saheerb/ci-test/docs/index.md

 ### TF-M Job dependencies

-When a patch arrives at https://review.trustedfirmware.org/ and reviewed, a maintainer may allow the CI to be executed, which in turn triggers tf-m-static.
-This is exactly the same CI workflow as TF-A. In case of failure, the job cannot be merge into the stable branch.
+When a patch arrives at https://review.trustedfirmware.org/ and reviewed, a maintainer may allow the CI to be executed, which in turn triggers the `tf-m-static` job.
+This is exactly the same CI workflow as for TF-A. In case of failure, the patch cannot be merged into the stable branch.
 The tf-m-static triggers many more jobs as seen in the picture below

 ![Alt text](images/tf-m-cppcheck.png "Trigger flow")